-A business plan is a roadmap for your company, laying out the framework with which you can find success.
+A moving company business plan is a roadmap for your company, laying out the framework with which you can find success.
 It typically includes company information such as where your business came from and why you started it, how to market the service you provide, what type of people will work for you and owners’ compensation.
 It also includes details about start-up costs, how you will monitor the success of your company and contingency plans for unforeseen circumstances.

 4. Find Funding

 No successful business can get off the ground without funding so it is important to plan ahead to ensure you have enough start-up capital to sustain your company until you are profitable.
 Many banks or lending institutions may be willing to provide start-up loans or lines of credit, but be prepared to offer collateral and a comprehensive business plan that shows realistic financial projections.

 5. Hire Employees